alexandershov/raytracer/devlog.md

     1. [winner]Line with optional restrictions (we can have restrictions from both sides)
     2. Line with optional restriction
     3. Separate Segment class (which is basically a Line with restriction)
+* Should Figure.perpendicular return a line or ray?
+    1. line
+    2. ray
 * What there's a need for camera & screen in raytracing?
   Is there a camera & screen in real life?
 * How do mirrors work in real life?